 The next night Wallace set off at about 6.45 pm (according to his statement to police).
 It is known he boarded a tram at 7.10pm some three miles away in Lodge Lane, regularly reminding the conductor of his destination.
 After getting off the tram at Menlove Gardens West, he went on a fruitless search of Mr Qualtrough's address, which it turned out did not exist.
-During this search he called at a newsagents, to 25 Menlove Gardens West (pictured below) and also asked a policeman, making a point of verifying the exact time.
+During this search he called at a newsagents, to 25 Menlove Gardens West and also asked a policeman, making a point of verifying the exact time.

 Giving up the search, Wallace returned to his home at 29 Wolverton Street at 8.45pm to find the battered corpse of Julia in the parlour, with some money missing.
 There was no sign of any forced entry into the house and police suspicion immediately centred on Wallace.
 Two weeks later he was arrested and charged with murder, having been staying with his sister in Aigburth.
 He was taken to Anfield Police Station

 In 1980 Radio City presenter Roger Wilkes researched the case for a feature.
 A new witness, ex-mechanic John Parkes had come forward to say that he had hosed down a car for Parry on the night of the murder.
 He had found a blood stained glove while cleaning the interior which was quickly snatched away, Parry muttering that it might hang him.
 Fearing Parry's violent temper, Parkes had kept quiet about the incident.
 Just weeks before Wilkes could question him on these developments, Parry died in North Wales.

 The case was featured in a film, The Man From The Pru, starring Jonathan Pryce and Anna Massey in 1991 and has been the subject of many books.